unit9/docklabs/mysql-kubernetes/README.md

 MySQL on Kubernetes
 ======================

-Extends the original mysel docker image to (optionally) read the secrets from `/etc/mysql-credentials`.
+Extends the original mysql docker image to (optionally) read the secrets from `/etc/mysql-credentials`.

 Image Name: `unit9/mysql`